OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

   * [GateKeeper](https://source.android.com/security/authentication/gatekeeper) - The GateKeeper module enables device pattern and password authentication.
 The security sensitive operations during the authentication process happen inside the TEE that is available on the device.

-###### Verified Boot
+##### Verified Boot

 We need to have a way to ensure that code that is being executed on Android devices comes from a trusted source and that its integrity is not compromised.
-In order to achieve this, Android intruced the concept of <i>verified boot</i>.
+In order to achieve this, Android introduced the concept of <i>verified boot</i>.
 The goal of verified boot is to establish a trust relationship between the hardware and the actual code that executes on this hardware.
 During the verified boot sequence, a full chain of trust is established starting from the hardware-protected Root-of-Trust (RoT) up until the final system that is running.
 Passing through and verifying all the required boot phases.
 When the Android system is finally booted we can rest assure that the system is not tampered with.
-We have crypraphically assured that the code that is running, is the one that is intended by the OEM and not one that has been maliciously or accidentally altered.
+We have cryptographically assured that the code that is running, is the one that is intended by the OEM and not one that has been maliciously or accidentally altered.

 Further information is available in the [Android documentation](https://source.android.com/security/verifiedboot).

-##### Domain 2: Software isolation
+#### Domain 2: Software isolation
-###### Android Users and Groups
+##### Android Users and Groups

 Even though the Android operating system is based on Linux, it doesn't implement user accounts in the same way other Unix-like systems do.
 In Android, the multi-user support of the Linux kernel to sandbox apps: with a few exceptions, each app runs as though under a separate Linux user, effectively isolated from other apps and the rest of the operating system.